anagha-chaudhari/melo-hue/README.md

 4. Maintain a personal music notebook, storing and revisiting songs they emotionally connect with.

 All UI elements and structures were designed independently.
-Though some inspiration was drawn from older desktop software, every feature and visual element was manually created.
+Every feature and visual element was manually created.

 -- APIs and External Use --